 Description: Basic principles of Alternating Current (AC) and Direct Current (DC) electricity.
 Examination of the structures and functions of AC and DC circuits including series, parallel and series-parallel circuits.
 Includes an overview of electric systems and their applications in the utility industry.

-ELT 102 - Electronic Fundamentals
+ELT 102 - Power Electronic Fundamentals

-Description: A survey of electronics fundamentals to include DC, AC and active device circuits.
+Description: A survey of electronics fundamentals to include active device circuits, power supplies, sensors and variable frequency drives.